mahathibodela/HateSpeechDectection_using_MTL/README.md

 | MTL with polarity               | 70.50%  |
 | MTL with emotion and polarity   | 72.27%  |

+## Usage
+1. You can visit my [application](https://huggingface.co/spaces/Mahathi7/HateSpeech)
+2. Input a sentence and click submit

 ## CHECKPOINTS
-U can download the model [checkpoints](https://github.com/mahathibodela/HateSpeechDectection_using_MTL/checkpoints/hateSpeechEmotion.pth)
+You can download the model [checkpoints](https://huggingface.co/spaces/Mahathi7/HateSpeech/blob/main/hateSpeechEmotion.pth)

 This project is based on the [reaseach paper](https://ieeexplore.ieee.org/abstract/document/9509436)